 Posterior shin splints

 Conservative care of partial and complete Achilles tendon ruptures includes 10 to 12 weeks of casting in a slightly plantar-flexed position.
 Plantarflexion is the position that occurs as the toes move away from the shin.
-This position removes tension from the Achilles tendon, allowing for healing while casted.
+Casting in plantarflexion removes tension from the Achilles tendon, allowing the tendon to heal while casted.
 Casting can be performed in a serial manner, with less plantarflexion in each cast as the tendon heals.
 Follow-up in a walking cast with an elevated heel is common.
 Physical therapy is often recommended after casting to help the patient regain strength and flexibility.

 Numerous articles in the literature compare the merits of conservative and surgical care of partial and complete Achilles tendon ruptures.
 Surgery is traditionally performed with open techniques rather than small incisions or endoscopic techniques.
 Surgical repair of the Achilles tendon is performed under general anesthesia with the patient in the prone position.
 The damaged margins of the tear are debrided to healthy tissue.
 A special stitch called a Bunnell suture is used to reappose the margins of the torn tendon.
 A Bunnell suture includes a criss-cross of stitches to prevent tear-out of the suture.
 Graft tendons are often used supplement repair.
 Synthetic grafting material may also be used to supplement defects in the length of the tendon.
 Surgical repair of the Achilles tendon may also be performed with a combination of percutaneous and open techniques.
 Surgical correction is always followed with non-weight-bearing casting for six to eight weeks.
 Unfortunately, re-rupture is common regardless of the method of correction.